UWCNuclear/DetectorEfficiency/README.md

 (Remember Xming has to be run every time your computer is rebooted :-)

-Download the .root data files and slides with
+**Step 1.** Download the .root data files and slides with

     git clone https://github.com/UWCNuclear/DetectorEfficiency.git

-Download the RootEffi efficiency script with
+**Step 2.** Download the RootEffi efficiency script with

     git clone https://github.com/UWCNuclear/RootEffi.git

-Move the RootEffi script to the DetectorEfficiency directory:
+**Step 3.** Move the RootEffi script to the DetectorEfficiency directory:

     cd DetectorEfficiency
     mv ../RootEffi.C .

-In gedit, open the RootEffi.C script to see the energy of the peaks you should fit:
+**Step 4.** In gedit, open the RootEffi.C script to see the energy of the peaks you should fit:

     gedit RootEffi.C &

-In GRSISort, open the data file of your choice, where ARRAYNAME is the name of the array with which you want to work (GRIFFIN, MINIBALL, SoccerBall or TIGRESS):
+**Step 5.** In GRSISort, open the data file of your choice, where ARRAYNAME is the name of the array with which you want to work (GRIFFIN, MINIBALL, SoccerBall or TIGRESS):

     grsisort -l Eu152_ARRAYNAME.root

-Fit the peaks of interest (tips in the section below!), and save screenshots of your fitted peaks and their fitted area/sum (minimum of 8 peaks)
+**Step 6.** Fit the peaks of interest (tips in the section below!), and save screenshots of your fitted peaks and their fitted area/sum (minimum of 8 peaks)

 In the RootEffi.C script, edit the peak areas and uncertainties obtained from the peaks you fitted.

 Remember that whenever you edit a script, you should save it and close ROOT/GRSISort to run it again.

-To run RootEffi, type in the command line:
+**Step 7.** To run RootEffi, type in the command line:

     grsisort -l RootEffi.C

-Save your edited script and your new efficiency curve
+**Step 8.** Save your edited script and your new efficiency curve

-In one file, submit screenshots of your fitted peaks (minimum of 8 peaks), your edited RootEffi script, and your efficiency curve :-)
+**Step 9.** In one file, submit screenshots of your fitted peaks (minimum of 8 peaks), your edited RootEffi script, and your efficiency curve :-)

 # How to Fit Peaks with GRSISort

-From the DetectorEfficiency directory (cd DetectorEfficiency), open the file with the following command, where ARRAYNAME is the name of the array with which you want to work:
+- From the DetectorEfficiency directory (cd DetectorEfficiency), open the file with the following command, where ARRAYNAME is the name of the array with which you want to work:

     grsisort -l Eu152_ARRAYNAME.root

-See the list of histograms in the file with ".ls"
+- See the list of histograms in the file with ".ls"

-Draw histogram with:
+- Draw histogram with:

     gammaSingles->Draw()

-Display rough peak energies by pressing "s"
+- Display rough peak energies by pressing "s"

-Click and drag on the x-axis to zoom in, zoom out by pressing "o"
+- Click and drag on the x-axis to zoom in, zoom out by pressing "o"

-Click and drag on the y-axis to zoom in, zoom out by pressing "o" or right click on the y-axis and click “Unzoom”
+- Click and drag on the y-axis to zoom in, zoom out by pressing "o" or right click on the y-axis and click “Unzoom”

-Click on the left and click on the right side of the peak to set the fitting boundaries
+- Click on the left and click on the right side of the peak to set the fitting boundaries

-Fit by pressing "f"
+- Fit by pressing "f"

-Remove all markers by pressing "n"
+- Remove all markers by pressing "n"

-".q" to quit
+- Quit GRSISort with ".q"

 ***More analysis tools at*** https://github.com/GRIFFINCollaboration/GRSISort/wiki/Interactive-Analysis